SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 chart support both modes.
 It is controlled with `autoscaling.scalingType` that can be set to either job (default) or deployment.

+Preview new changes in Selenium Grid scaler implementation.
+Refer to [README](../../.keda/README.md)

 ### Settings common for both `job` and `deployment` scalingType

 There are few settings that are common for both scaling types.
 These are grouped under `autoscaling.scaledOptions`.